-Our overall assessment is that this Annual Governance Statement is a balanced reflection of the governance environment and that an adequate framework exists within the London Borough of Brent to ensure effective internal control is maintained.
+Our overall assessment is that this Annual Governance Statement is a balanced reflection of the governance environment and that an adequate framework exists within Brent Council to ensure effective internal control is maintained.

 We are also satisfied that there are appropriate plans in place to address any weaknesses and ensure continuous improvement in the system of internal control.